-What Does It Mean To Testify In A Case?
+What Does It Mean to Testify In A Civil Case Against a Daycare?

-To testify in a civil case, a party or witness can be deposed, which is an informal proceeding that is still done on the record and under oath.
+To testify in a civil case, a party or witness can be deposed, which is when someone testifies on the record and under oath.
 It is usually in a conference room at one of the lawyers’ offices.
-A certified court reporter is there jotting down every word and sometimes a videographer is videotaping everything.
+A certified court reporter is there jotting down every word, and sometimes a videographer is videotaping everything.
 It has the same effect as though you were in front of a judge and jury, except it is not in a courtroom.

 Most of the time, a lawsuit against a daycare facility in Texas does not require your child to testify.
 We have yet to have or even need a child to testify on one of our cases against a daycare facility.
-Obviously, the older the child is, such as a 16-years-old or 17-years-old (still considered minors), the better they would be able to testify.
-However, even then it would be very limited and we prepare and equip our clients so that they are well prepared and won't be intimidated.
-Also, the accused teacher that is involved and anything else that might cause the child to feel uncomfortable we eliminate from the process.
+Obviously, the older the child is, such as 16 or 17 years old (still considered minors), the better they would be able to testify.
+However, even then, it would be very limited and we prepare and equip our clients so that they are well prepared and won't be intimidated.
+Also, the accused teacher that is involved and anything else that might cause the child to feel uncomfortable is eliminated from the process by our team.
 Most of that information we can get elsewhere and will not require the child to testify.

-Recently, we have been handling a lot of cases involving minors ages 1-6.
+Many of the cases we handle involve minors aged one through six.
 These kids will not be required to testify unless a Court forces us to make them testify.
 That will not happen except in the most extraordinary circumstances and with strict limitations on the defense lawyers to ask questions.
-A lot of the time, the Judge will do that type of questioning himself or herself in chambers without the lawyers there.
+A lot of the time, the Judge will do that type of questioning themselves in chambers without the lawyers there.
 Again, this is such a rare event, and we have not had it come up in our cases.

 In most cases, your child’s testimony is not required to hold the daycare responsible.
 We hesitate to say your child’s testimony is never required as we do not want to make a promise that we cannot guarantee, but it will take many unusual events to take place for that to happen.
-The Button Law Firm does not allow the defense to bully or question a minor that we have been hired to protect and we set the tone and take charge of making sure of that.
-All of our clients are special to us and we fight super hard for all, but we definitely make sure that all of our child clients are strategically looked after and protected.
+The Button Law Firm does not allow the defense to bully or question a minor that we have been hired to protect, and we set the tone and take charge of making sure of that.
+All of our clients are special to us, and we fight hard for them all.
+We make sure that all of our child clients are strategically looked after and protected.

-What Alternatives Are There To Having Your Child Testify in a Texas Daycare Abuse Case?
+What Alternatives Are There to Having Your Child Testify in a Texas Daycare Abuse Case?

 There are many alternatives.
 For example, if the daycare had a videotape of the incident, that would show everything that the child would have to say.
 If the daycare does not have videotape recordings or destroyed them, then that is a different issue altogether because they should have video, or at the very least preserved the videotaped evidence.